openharmony/docs/en/application-dev/media/mic-management.md

    }
    ```

 3. Call **isMicrophoneMute** to check whether the microphone is muted.
-If the returned value is **true**, the microphone is muted; otherwise, the microphone is not muted.
+If the return value is **true**, the microphone is muted; otherwise, the microphone is not muted.

    ```ts
    async function isMicrophoneMute() { // Check whether the microphone is muted.
      await audioVolumeGroupManager.isMicrophoneMute().then((value: boolean) => {